LowriWilliams/LowriWilliams.github.io/content/awards.md

           title: Funding Awarded
           description: Co-investigator of a Cardiff University On-campus Summer Internship in collaboration with CyberSmart titled - Exploring the Effectiveness of Incentives for Improving Cyber Security Behaviours in Organisations.
 Worth £3,000.

-        # - date_end: ''
-        #   date_start: '2023-04-27'
-        #   icon: discribe
-        #   organization: Digital Security by Design
-        #   title: Digital Security by Design (DSbD) - All Hands Meeting
-        #   description: Attended the Digital Security by Design (DSbD) all hands meeting in London, UK.

         - date_end: ''
           date_start: '2023-04-03'
           icon: utmuni